joachimVdH/tantra-re-source.com/workshops.en.md

 lang: en
 ref: workshops
 ---
-# Workshops EN
+# Workshops

-## Tantra-Yoga Voor beginners Deel I & Deel II
+## Tantra-Yoga for beginners Part I & Part II

 ### Concept

-In deze tantrische training wordt transformatief zelfontplooiingswerk aangeboden voor mensen met geen of weinig ervaring in tantra.
-Er zal een reeks oefeningen aangeboden worden die de mogelijkheid bieden intimiteit en connectie in relaties te verdiepen, vanuit de intimiteit en connectie met jezelf.
+In this tantric training we offer you transformational growth work for people without any experience or little experience in tantra.
+There will be a series of exercises offered to give you the possibility to increase intimacy and connection within existing relationships, by increasing intimacy and connection with yourself.

-Dit concept bestaat uit meerdere opbouwende reeksen die apart kunnen gevolgd worden per dag, per weekend of per meerdere weekends.
-Basistechnieken worden regelmatig herhaald.
+This concept exists of multiple building-up series that could be followed either seperately each day, each weekend or multiple weekends.
+Elementary techniques will be repeated regularly.

-Gaandeweg wordt het werk meer gevorderd.
-Het concept bevat ontspanningsoefeningen, meditatief werk, introspectie, tantrische communicatie, ancient tantra kriya yoga, massage beginselen, verbindingsoefeningen, chakra werk, thema werk, seksuele continentie oefeningen, theorie lessen (vanuit reflectie) , bewuste aanraking, prana activerende oefeningen en meer.
+During the course of this training, the work will become a bit more advanced.
+This concept contains relaxation exercises, meditation, introspection, tantric communication, ancient tantra kriya yoga (main ingrediënt!), massage basics, connection exercises, chakra work, theme work, sexual continence exercises, theory lessons (from reflective perspective), conscious touch, prana activation exercises, and more.

 ### Ancient Tantra Kriya Yoga

-Ancient Tantra Kriya Yoga is tantrische yoga waarin yoga poses (asana’s), ademhalingstechnieken (pranayama’s) en het opspannen van bepaalde spiergroepen (bandha’s)  worden gecombineerd om de bronenergie in beweging te brengen.
-Met deze bronenergie (prana) kunnen we met het universum, onszelf en anderen verbinden.
+Ancient Tantra Kriya Yoga is a tantric yoga in which yoga poses (asana’s), breathing techniques (pranayama’s) and tensioning certain muscle groups (bandha’s) are combined to start moving the source energy.
+With this source energy (prana) we can connect with ourselves, others and the universe.

-Deze prana zal worden gecultiveerd en gemengd met energie die van de root chakra komt.Tijdens de asana’s zullen verder tools als intentie, bewust aanraken, actieve meditatie, rituelen, stretches, het tijdelijk uitschakelen van zintuigen, dristha’s (oogcontact), dristhi’s (focus punten), en meer, worden gebruikt wat elke sessie uniek maakt
+This prana will be cultivated and mixed with the energy coming from the root chakra.
+During the asana’s specific techniques such as intention, conscious touch, active meditation, rituals, dristha’s (eyecontact), dristhi’s (focus points) and more, will be used which makes every session a unique experience.

-### Inhoud
+### Contents

 - Weekend 1 (7-8/4)  &  Weekend 5 (11-12/8)
-**Tantrische tools tot transformatie**
+**Tantric tools for transformation**
-Basis tot fysieke technieken die van adem prana maken  -  verschil tussen prana en seksuele energie en hoe ermee werken  -  proces werk & betekenis
+Basis to physical techniques that make prana out of breath  - difference between sexual energy and prana en how to work with it  -  process work and significance

 - Weekend 2 (2-13/5)  &  Weekend 6 (8-9/9)
-**Tantrische meditatie vormen**
+**Tantric meditations**
-Basis tot efficiënt mediteren  -  introspectie  -  soorten prana  -  meridiaan– en chakrasysteem  -  connectie  -  micro cosmic orbit basis
+Basis to efficient medition  -  introspection  -  prana types  -  meridian– and chakrasystem  -  micro cosmic orbit basis

 - Weekend 3 (23-24/6)  &  weekend 7 (29-30/9)
-**Tantrische rituelen en devotie**
+**Tantric rituals and devotion**
-Basis tot heilig handelen  -  Consent, grenzen, empathie en kwetsbaarheid  -  Connectie, prana & tantrische sadhana  -  Wat maakt een ritueel heilig en wat is devotie
+Basis to sacred actions  -  Consent, boundaries, empathy and vulnerability  -  connection, prana & tantric sadhana  -  what makes a ritual sacred and what is devotion

 - Weekend 4 (14-15/7)  &  Weekend 8 (20-21/10)
-**Heilige sexualiteit**
+**Sacred sexuality**
-Basis tot een andere beleving van seksualiteit (géén fysieke seksualiteit tussen deelnemers) - continentie technieken  -  orbit & pranayama als cultivatie technieken
+Basis to another way of experiencing sexuality (no physical sex with other participants)  -  continence techniques  -  orbit & pranayama as cultivation techniques

 #### Prijzen

-Per dag : € 85
+Per day : € 85
 Per weekend : € 160
 Per 8 weekends : € 1250

-### Praktisch
+### Practical

-#### Meebrengen
+#### Bring

-Meditatiekussen, yoga mat, dekentje, losse kledij, handdoek, belangrijk object, lunch pakket en voldoende water (Er is een fornuis, ijskast en thermossen, bestek,...)
+Meditation pillow, yoga mat, blanket, loose outfit, towel, important object, lunch package and sufficient water.
+(There is a stove, refrigerator, thermos cans, cutlery, etc.)

-#### Locatie
+#### Location

 De stal - [destalranst.be](https://www.destalranst.be/)
 Laarstraat 24  -  2520 Ranst

-#### Inschrijving
+#### Registration

-Inschrijvingsformulier per mail
+registrationform per mail
-Voorschot afhankelijk reservatie op: BE24 0018 1122 6638
+Deposit depending on reservation on: BE24 0018 1122 6638

-#### Data
+#### Dates

-Deel I:
+Part I:
 - 7-8 april
-- 12-13 mei
+- 12-13 may
-- 23-24 juni
+- 23-24 june
-- 14-15 juli
+- 14-15 july

-Deel II:
+Part II:
-- 11-12 augustus
+- 11-12 august
 - 8-9 september
 - 29-30 september
-- 20-21 oktober
+- 20-21 october

-#### Dagschema
+#### Daily schedule

-- 9u verzamelen  -  start 9h30 tot 18h00
+- 9u gather -  start 9h30 tot 18h00
-- 9h30    -  12h00 blok 1
+- 9h30    -  12h00 block 1
 - 12h00  -  13h00 lunch
-- 13h00  -  15h30 blok 2
+- 13h00  -  15h30 block 2
-- 15h30  -  16h00 pauze
+- 15h30  -  16h00 pause
-- 16h00  -  18h00 blok 3
+- 16h00  -  18h00 block 3
-- 18h00  -  18h45 oprommelen en kort napraten
+- 18h00  -  18h45 Cleaning and sharing